ballerfuturistic/sfmnauts/general/assigning-textures.md

-# Assigning textures in your 3D Program
+# Assigning textures in your 3D Package
 -----

 When you import your model, usually you will not immediately see the textures assigned.